Credit 101 basic: Credit lets us make a promise to pay in the future for something we really want, but can’t quite afford to pay for now.

-The lender’s main job is to decide if you are someone they can trust with the obligation to pay them back.
+The lender’s main job is to decide if you are “credit worthy” — someone they can trust with the obligation to pay them back.
 Your job is to pay them back.
-But also you need to manage your credit in a way that doesn’t leave you drowning in debt.
+But you also need to manage your credit in a way that doesn’t leave you drowning in debt.
 Or hounded by folks trying to get the money you can’t pay.

 The reason I call this section Credit 101 is that the more you understand how credit works — and how you can make it work for you — the healthier you and your personal financial picture can be.
 And I use “healthier” on purpose, since money (or the lack of it) can be a huge stress factor.